Yanggeum

 Yanggeum means a stringed instrument of the West (yang).
 The yanggeum is also called seoyanggeum ("Western stringed instrument") or gura cheolsageum (歐邏鐵絲琴,"European metal stringed instrument").
-The origin of the yanggeum is based on a South asian instrument called the santoor.
-The Chinese introduced it into Korea in the 18th century.
+The yanggeum's origin is based on a South Asian instrument called the santoor.
+It was introduced to Korea in the 18th century via China.
 Its body is flat and trapezoidal, with seven sets of four metal strings.
 The right hand strikes the strings with a thin bamboo strip.